Femern A/S sets high standards for tunnel safety

-Femern A/S will ensure that all users have a safe journey through the world’s longest immersed tunnel for both for combined railway and road traffic.
+Femern A/S will ensure that all users have a safe and secure journey through the world’s longest immersed tunnel for both for combined railway and road traffic.

-The ventilation system will not be in operation on a regular basis.
+However, the ventilation system will not need to be in operation on a regular basis.
 Vehicles and trains will push the air in the tunnel out and suck fresh air in thereby ensuring air quality.
-The ventilation will be activated according to requirements, e.g. in the event of a slow traffic flow or if traffic comes to a standstill.
+The ventilators will be activated according to requirements, e.g. in the event of a slow traffic flow or if traffic comes to a standstill because of an accident.

 Did you know that...

-... the tunnel will be monitored from the link’s control centre, which will be located near the portal building on the Danish side of the Fehmarnbelt.
-Train operations will be monitored from the train traffic’s control centre in Copenhagen.
+... the tunnel will be monitored from the tunnel’s control centre, LCC, which will be located near the portal building on the Danish side of the Fehmarnbelt.
+Train operations will be managed from the train traffic’s control centre, TCC, in Copenhagen.
 The centres are in contact with each other and staffed around the clock.